 - Eat and drink slowly.
 To avoid dumping syndrome, take at least 30 minutes to eat your meals and 30 to 60 minutes to drink 1 cup of liquid.
 Wait 30 minutes before or after each meal to drink liquids.

 - Keep meals small.
-During the diet progression, you should eat several small meals a day and sip liquids slowly throughout the day (not with meals).
-You might first start with six small meals a day, then move to four meals and finally, when following a regular diet, decrease to three meals a day.
-Each meal should include about a half-cup to a cup of food.
+Eat several small meals a day.
+You might start with six small meals a day, then move to four meals and finally, when following a regular diet, three meals a day.
+Each meal should include about a half-cup to 1 cup of food.

 - Drink liquids between meals.
-To avoid dehydration, you'll need to drink at least 6 to 8 cups (48 to 64 ounces, or 1.4 to 1.9 liters) of fluids a day to prevent dehydration.
-Drinking liquids with your meals can cause pain, nausea and vomiting as well as dumping syndrome.
-Also, drinking too much liquid at or around mealtime can leave you feeling overly full and prevent you from eating enough nutrient-rich food.
+To avoid dehydration, you'll need to drink at least 8 cups (1.9 liters) of fluids a day.
+But drinking too much liquid at or around mealtime can leave you feeling overly full and prevent you from eating enough nutrient-rich food.

 - Chew food thoroughly.
-The new opening that leads from your stomach into your intestine is very small, and larger pieces of food can block the opening.
+The new opening that leads from your stomach into your small intestine is very narrow and can be blocked by larger pieces of food.
 Blockages prevent food from leaving your stomach and can cause vomiting, nausea and abdominal pain.
 Take small bites of food and chew them to a pureed consistency before swallowing.
-If you can't chew the food thoroughly, don't swallow it.

 - Focus on high-protein foods.
 Eat these foods before you eat other foods in your meal.